 - Reducing Greenhouse gas emissions has many cardiac co-benefits.
 Examples include having a plant based diet, increasing active transport, changing to renewable energy sources, increasing green spaces, and stopping smoking.

 - There are many ways each individual can reduce their own personal carbon footprint.
 Changing to renewable energy sources and financial divestment away from fossil fuel and related industries will have the greatest impact.

 Editorial printed/online in ACM newspapers: https://www.canberratimes.com.au/story/7487695/climate-change-is-a-danger-to-our-hearts/

 Video Presentation for Medical professionals:

-For more in depth information refer to this link: https://www.ausdoc.com.au/how-treat/environmental-change-and-cardiovascular-disease
+For more in depth information refer to my article on Climate Change and Cardiovascular Disease: https://www.ausdoc.com.au/how-treat/environmental-change-and-cardiovascular-disease

 (Note this site requires registration and an AHPRA number).

 AusDoc Cardiology Posts on Climate Change and Cardiovascular Disease (requires registration with AusDoc)